PCI Compliance: Everything You Need to Know

 Q: What is the PCI DSS?

-A: The Payment Card Industry Data Security Standard (PCI DSS) is a set of requirements designed to ensure that ALL companies that process, store or transmit credit card information maintain a secure environment.
+A: The Payment Card Industry Data Security Standard (PCI DSS) is a set of requirements designed to ensure that ALL companies that process, store or transmit credit card information will maintain a secure environment.
 The PCI DSS is administered and managed by the PCI SSC, an independent organization that was created by the major payment card brands (Visa, MasterCard, American Express, Discover and JCB).

 Q: How do I get PCI compliant?